tom-nook/toulbox/posts/what-is-devsecops.md

 <!-- Excerpt Start -->

 This post shows how to build a fully automated and free DevSecOps Pipeline powered GitHub Actions for GoLang.
 So, anyone starting a project can make it with security in mind from day 1.
 The DevSecOps pipeline similar to the previous post [What is DevOps?](https://thetoulbox.com/posts/what-is-devops/), but it will be more technical in that it will **not** rely on any CLI to do everything automagically.
-But don't worry I'll go over each step and explain what is being done and **why**.
+But don't worry, I'll go over each step and explain what is being done and **why**.
 <!-- Excerpt End -->

 ## I. Continuous Integration (CI)

 GitHub Actions is a new offering from GitHub that turns any repository into a CI Pipeline with minimal effort.
 Additionally, it has a generous marketplace of [Actions](https://github.com/marketplace) that make building out a `*.yaml` pipeline file a breeze.
-I am using GitHub Actions for this pipeline because GitHub is one of the most popular places to store code, especially for open source projects, and it is my hope that readers can apply what they learn from this post to build their own secure pipeline.
-Therefore, making projects a tiny bit more security focused for both Open Source and personal (you never know who is using your public code snippets).
+I am using GitHub Actions for this pipeline because GitHub is one of the most popular places to store code, especially for open source projects, and I hope that readers can apply what they learn from this post to build their secure pipeline.
+Therefore, making projects a tiny bit more security-focused for both Open Source and personal (you never know who is using your public code snippets).

 Let's get started.